fanw86/TransitGPT/prompts/generated_prompt.md

 - Note that some fields are optional and may not be present in all feeds.
 Even though some fields are present in the DataFrame, they may be empty or contain missing values.
 If you notice the sample data has missing values for all rows, then assume the field is not present in the feed.
 - The stop sequence starts from 1 and increases by 1 for each subsequent stop on a trip.
 It resets to 1 for each new trip.
 - The morning peak hours are typically between 6:00 AM and 9:00 AM, and the evening peak hours are between 3:00 PM and 7:00 PM.
 The rest of the hours are considered off-peak and categorized as midday (9:00 AM to 3:00 PM) or night hours.
+- While finding directions, try to find more than one nearest neighbors to comprehensively arrive at the solution.

 #### Data Operations
 - Time fields in stop_times.txt (arrival_time and departure_time) are already in seconds since midnight and do not need to be converted for calculations.